ni/nimi-python/docs/nidcpower/class.rst

             :py:attr:`nidcpower.Session.overranging_enabled` property is
             set to True.

+            NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.
             Use Python index notation on the repeated capabilities container channels to specify a subset.